Code of Business Conduct and Ethics

 We are committed to conducting our business in compliance with all applicable environmental and workplace health and safety laws and regulations.
 We strive to provide a safe and healthy work environment for our employees and to avoid adverse impact and injury to the environment and communities in which we conduct our business.
 Achieving this goal is the responsibility of all officers, directors and employees.

 We maintain the highest standards in all matters relating to accounting, financial controls, internal reporting and taxation.
 All financial books, records and accounts must accurately reflect transactions and events, and conform both to required accounting principles and to the Company's system of internal controls.
 Records shall not be distorted in any way to hide, disguise or alter the Company's true financial position.

 ARM's Human Rights Policy is to avoid adverse impact on human rights in our own operations, and to seek to avoid adverse impact on human rights directly resulting from our products, services and business relationships.
-The Chief Operating Officer and the Company Secretary are the primary contact points for questions or concerns about the implementation of this Policy whether from within or outside the company.
+The Chief Operating Officer and the General Counsel & Company Secretary are the primary contact points for questions or concerns about the implementation of this Policy whether from within or outside the Company.

 No subsidiary or other companies should be set up without prior approval from Finance, Tax and the General Counsel & Company Secretary.